 Temporary Accommodations Policy

 To receive accommodations and services, current medical documentation must be provided.
 This includes all testing done within the last three years, excluding IEP’s.
-If a student is in the process of updating documentation, service may be provided for one semester at the discretion of the director or coordinator of disability support services.
+If a student is in the process of updating documentation, service may be provided for one semester at the discretion of the director of disability support services.
 If current and appropriate medical documentation is not received prior to the beginning of the second semester, services will not be provided until the appropriate documentation is received.

 An exception may be granted if the student can provide documentation stating that an appointment was made for testing within one week of receiving temporary accommodations.
 Furthermore, the student must attend the appointment for psycho-educational testing at the scheduled time.